Musical Theatre Auditions

 Slate

 • Record one introduction "slate" video stating your name.
 If you would like to include your pronouns, state them as well.
-Please speak loudly (project your voice) and clearly (articulate) directly at the camera.
+Please speak loudly (project your voice) and clearly (articulate), directly at the camera.

-• This is an opportunity for the auditors to get a sense of your personality and to learn the pronunciation of your name.
+• This is an opportunity for the auditors to get a sense of your personality and learn the pronunciation of your name.

 Songs